 That option would not be open to heavy commercial vehicles.

 Tolls for trucks could reach as high as $50 to use the entire stretch of I-81 through Virginia.
 The toll on cars could be as high as $25, and the annual pass is projected to be about $30.
 But all of those rates could be changed by lawmakers this spring.

 Right now, they are drafted at 17 centers per mile, which would be the second cheapest east of the Mississippi River, according to Transportation Secretary Shannon Valentine.

 Northam, along Obenshain and Landes, stressed that the program is designed to remove the “undue burden” of citizens who live along the I-81 corridor.

-The idea of tolls on heavy commercial vehicles has not sat well with many local trucking companies, who worried from the beginning that such tolls could impact them disproportionately.
+The idea of tolls on heavy commercial vehicles has not sat well with many local trucking companies,

-All money collected by the tolls would be set aside only for improvements in the Interstate 81 Corridor Improvement Plan adopted last month.
+All money collected by the tolls would be set aside only for improvements in the Interstate 81 Corridor Improvement Plan

 “We have a tremendous opportunity to address longstanding issues on the I-81 Corridor,” said Senator Mark Obenshain.
 “I will continue to work with the Northam administration and with my colleagues in the General Assembly in hope that we can find bipartisan solutions to the critical reliability and safety issues in this region of the Commonwealth.”